 The proposed temporary rule change will treat farm and non-farm digesters and digestate similarly and will not create an advantage for one type of digester over another.

-Closing and Next Steps:
+Closing and Next Steps (Audrey):

 Thank you for the opportunity to address your concerns and summarize the proposed temporary compost rule changes.